garrickw/tranit/README.md

 This a small tool for translating.
-Base on the command line and youdao API. worl or sentence are both excepted.
+Base on the command line and youdao API.
+Word or sentence are both excepted.
 English or Chinese are both excepted.

 usage example:

-./tranit cool
+./tranit.py cool

 result===>